rmarx/holblocking-blogpost/README.md

 - However: much less of a problem in practice: low % is packet loss + bursty (important later)

+- make a point of performance: multiple parallel connecttions is faster than a single connection?
+Complex, has to do with Congestion Control etc. something for another blogpost.
+In general: it depends, doesn't mean H1 or H2 (or H3) is always slower/faster.

+<a name="sec_http3"></a>
 ## HOL blocking in HTTP/3 over QUIC

 - QUIC takes H2's streams over to the transport (put differently: each QUIC stream is its own TCP connection. like setting up as many TCP connections as you want with 1 handshake)